Architecture

 The social service network (SSN) provides an efficient API for interacting with social services in our graph database.

-Social services in the SSN database was modeled after the schema.
-The Human Services Data Specification (HSDS) is core data exchange format.
+Social services in the SSN database was modeled after the Human Service Data API (HSDS) schema.
+The Human Services Data Specification (HSDS) is Open Referral’s core data exchange format.
 HSDS is designed to support the publication of open, interoperable community resource directory data.

 HSDS is designed to support bulk exchange of data between different information and referral systems.
 It is appropriate to use when: